pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 ## lib3d

 The [3D Libraries](lib3d) include a standard set of functions for making your own 3D functions.
 This document is a reference for these functions.
+It also includes those functions requiring a fast trigonometry approximation, e.g. to draw polygons or for "turtle graphics".

 ## VDP Support